 Easy Cacao Nut Date Energy Balls

 Easy Cacao Nut Date Energy Balls are delicious treats for Ramadan or any time of the year.
-The approach of this auspicious month of fasting brings great anticipation and reaffirms our relationship with God.
-Fasting appears onerous to the uninitiated, yet in spite of its impressiveness, selecting nutritional foods lessens its burdens.
-Conversely, the departure of Ramadan heralds mixed feelings of joy and sadness.
+The approach of this auspicious month of fasting brings excitement, anticipation, and reaffirms our relationship with God.
+Fasting appears onerous to the uninitiated, yet despite its impressiveness, selecting nutritional foods lessens its burdens.
+Conversely, the departure of Ramadan heralds mixed feelings of joy as well as sadness.

 Therefore, grocery shopping.
 Done, with a smile.
 Household chores.
 Done, with contentment.
 Set two alarms for the pre-dawn meal.
 Doubly done.